TEMPLO DEL ALACRAN (TEMPLE OF THE SCORPION)

 <<<PREV ---- LIST ---- NEXT>>>

 In a variety of places in my writings, always in context with whatever I was trying to get across, I have mentioned my deployment with the Red Cross in having volunteered for four hurricanes, Katrina, Rita, Gustav and Ike.
 In having done so, of the four I have really only had to sit out two.
 Rita came in while doing Katrina and Ike came in while doing Gustav.
 For Rita I was pulled fairly far back from its onslaught then put back in quickly south of the eyewall as the hurricane moved inland.
 With Ike I wasn't so lucky, being caught in its direct path working with a small team trying to evacuate a fellow volunteer that had become too injured to fend for himself.
-But none of it was like crouching down behind the foot-wide stone block open top walls of the Mayan temple in a Cat 5.
-The closest I had come to anything like that prior to that was being in the throes of what is called the 'Washoe Zephyr.'
+But none of it was like crouching down behind the foot-wide stone block open top walls of Yamil Lu'um in a Cat 5.
+Discounting what I write about in Travels in the Yucatan, the closest I had come to anything like the the Cat 5 experience at Yamil Lu'um was being in the throes of what is called the "Washoe Zephyr."

 The Washoe Zephyr, written about by Mark Twain and sometimes referred to as a 'devil wind' occurs on a regular basis on the eastern side of the Sierra Nevada mountains, with an extremely strong portion on the east side of the paralleling Virginia Range, most notedly around Virginia City.
 Unlike the typical thermally driven slope-flows which blow upslope during the day and downslope at night, the Washoe Zephyr winds blow down the eastern slopes of the Sierra Nevada in the afternoon against the local pressure gradient.
 As a young man the Washoe Zephyr figured prominently in my reconsideration of a second manned-flight attempt since I had tried as a 10 year old.
 As for the strength and power of the downslope prevailing winds of the Zephyr and its ability to carry out what Twain has written it could do, in the book The Big Bonanza by Dan De Quille (1877), Chapter 35, the following is found: